zearthlink/tc-menu/docs/RPi5-Bridge-Setup-For-Total-Beginners.md

   ipv4.addresses 192.168.0.162/24 ipv4.gateway 192.168.0.1 \
   ipv4.dns "1.1.1.1 8.8.8.8" ipv4.method manual ipv6.method ignore
 sudo nmcli con up eth0

+# Substitute the placeholder IP address with the required host address and specify the correct default gateway for the network.
 ```

-# Replace IP with your desired IP with the actual gateway as appropriate.

 ---

 ## 4) Build the inline L2 bridge (no IP on `br0`)